aherne/c-data-structures-api/README.md

 Several notes:

 1. tests for dynamic array implementations use reserved size of one million plus one.
-The reason is that each implementation has its oen grow point (A grows at V, while B grows at Z>V: if we stop insertion between V and Z, A will appear slower because it has done one more reallocation)
+The reason is that each implementation has its own growth point (A grows at point V, while B grows at point Z>V: if we stop insertion between V and Z, A will appear slower because it has done one more reallocation)